Moving bank can bring you savings and make it easier to manage your money. But what’s does it do to your credit report?

 Though most people don’t realise it, an overdraft is essentially a pre-approved loan (at a staggering rate, close to 40%).

-Just by applying for one as part of your application can have a negative impact on your credit score – even if you don’t use it.
+Just applying for one as part of your application can have a negative impact on your credit score – even if you don’t use it.

 It’s not just that if you do this the bank will conduct one of those hard searches on your report.
-The overdraft itself will also show to future lenders that you already have access to credit and they might not want to lend you more.
+The overdraft itself will also show future lenders that you already have access to credit and they might not want to lend you more.

 So if you don’t need an overdraft with your new account then don’t apply for it.
 And I’d suggest you look elsewhere for cheaper lending IF you eventually need it.